 The original Scandi idol, Filippa K is best known for establishing the now-iconic minimal look back in the early ‘90s.
 Designed to last, the brand interprets fashion into wearable, aesthetically balanced pieces that stand the test of time.
 From plain white tees to everyday sandals, build the basis of your wardrobe with the planet in mind.

 Clashing Prints with Stine Goya

 Surpassing all Scandi stereotypes, Stine Goya is more playful than most.
-Bringing colour and print-soaked pieces to a landscape dominated by minimalism, the brand sees fashion as life’s primary mode of expression.
+Bringing color and print-soaked pieces to a landscape dominated by minimalism, the brand sees fashion as life’s primary mode of expression.
 If you’re inclined to stick with florals, then this one’s for you.

 Everyday Uniform with Totême

 Changing the game when it comes to investment pieces, Totême is the brainchild of blogger Elin Kling and her husband, Karl Lindman.
 A ‘style uniform with a single aesthetic', the brand is here to help you conquer the hardest-to-achieve fashion goal of them all — looking effortless.
-Cotton T-shirts, leather trousers, and knits are some of the industry’s best-kept secrets.
+Cotton T-shirts, leather pants, and knits are some of the industry’s best-kept secrets.

 Ruffles and Tailoring with Brøgger

 London-based with a Copenhagen spirit?
 That’s Brøgger.
 Bringing innovative fabrics to the design scene, Danish designer Julie Brøgger sways between sharp lines and soft draping.
-Confirming that opposites do in fact attract, bring contrast to your wardrobe with ruffled tops and tailored blazers.
+Confirming that opposites do in fact attract, bring contrast to your closet with ruffled tops and tailored blazers.

 Playful Contrasts with Baum und Pferdgarten